uhd-urz/elAPI/ARCHITECTURE.md

 _elAPI/elapi_, configuration keys, log file path, etc. Having a single source of truth of constants makes it quite easy to fork and re-use elAPI's SMA implementation for any other software.

+**`_core_init`**: `_core_init` is a private layer where the most basic methods of elAPI are defined.
+Plugins should not import from this layer, but from the layers above it.
+These basic methods help initialize certain functionalities for some upper layers.
+E.g., the layer above `loggers` must also be able to log its own errors, so a simple logger class `STDERRLogger` is placed in `_core_init`.
+In fact, for the most part, elAPI's plugin developers don't even need to know `_core_init` exists, as its methods are also imported in upper layers.

 **`loggers`**: The `loggers` layer provides custom methods for logging to all other layers and plugins; hence it sits quite at the bottom.
 This custom method doesn't reinvent logging APIs, but rather simply extends upon Python's built-in logging APIs via composition.
 E.g., the `STDERR` handler is a [`RichHandler`](https://ludwig.guru/) that enables colored